nbharaths/pygmy-2/docs/README.md

-# 677 Lab 2

-This directory should contain documentation for your project.
-You can include any files with documentation but the following files are REQUIRED:
+# docs File Descriptions

+* CS677_Lab_2.pdf - Design document
-* Design doc
+* CS677_Lab_2_Tests.pdf -  Design document showing output of tests.
-* Output file showing sample output from runs
+* Output file showing sample output from runs is included in the Design Document.
-* Performance doc showing data (bar graphs/plots, tables etc) of your measurements/experiments and simple conclusion
-* Test output showing output of tests you ran (the tests themselves should be in the test directory)
+* Performance analysis is included in the Design Document.